 Nothing is more important than the safety of our people.
-After suffering the tragic death of a thirdparty contractor on a drillship in the Gulf of Mexico in January 2021, we have worked even harder to deliver our goal of an incident- and injury-free workplace.
-Since that incident, we have had no injuries or losttime incidents at our operations.
-Our "One Team, One Goal" program is very much a part of that effort, as well as full and transparent sharing of the lessons learned from the tragic fatality with the rest of the industry.
+After suffering the tragic death of a third-party subcontractor on a drillship in the Gulf of Mexico in January 2021, we have worked even harder to deliver our goal of an incident- and injury-free workplace.
+Our "One Team, One Goal" program is very much a part of that effort, as well as full and transparent sharing of the lessons learned from this tragic incident with the rest of the industry.